 Another often used reason for not leaving a domestic abuse relationship is if the batterer is a financially well-to-do politician, sports figure or other important figure in the community.
 Abusers with money can afford to hire the best in private legal assistance which in and of itself can be very intimidating.

 We have always recommended that women who are in any kind of a domestic abuse relationship learn how to do two things.
 The first is to be able to defend themselves physically.
 They can do that by taking a self-defense course at a local Y or online.
 You don’t need to become an expert you just need to learn the basics.
-The second thing is to learn how to use and carry a self-defense product pepper spray like the one shown here with you at all times.
+The second thing is to learn how to use and carry a self-defense product pepper spray with you at all times.

 And finally, we would always recommend that women who are in a domestic abuse relationship start to develop an escape plan.
 Some of the details of which are in our article: Domestic Violence or Freedom.
 They include: